 Gluten sensitivity can contribute to a variety of health problems.

 If you think you may have a sensitivity to gluten, you’ll want to know there are different reasons for it, and different symptoms.
-Some of the symptoms are more obvious, like those experienced with Celiac Disease.
+Some of the symptoms are more obvious, like those experienced with Gluten sensitivity is a general term that covers a wide variety of problems with gluten.

 For some people this is because the symptoms are hidden and waiting to show up.